xdamman/selection-sharer/README.md

 TODO:

-- Make a Browser extension version
+- Make a browser extension
 - Make a Wordpress plugin
 - Add support for different themes
 - Add tests
-- Tests across multiple browsers (currently only tests on Chrome, Safari, Firefox on a Mac)
+- Tests across multiple browsers (currently only tested on Chrome, Safari, Firefox on a Mac)
 - Remove dependency on jQuery
-- Make the CSS more robust for collisions
+- Make the CSS more robust against collisions